tinkalguli/Creating-lists/writeup.md

 ###(i) Start Attribute

-he start attribute on <ol> element will decide from which the ordered list should start.
+he start attribute on "<ol>" element will decide from which the ordered list should start.

 ```
 <ol start="20">